When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • narrowing of the entrance to the stomach;

-• high scoliosis or kyphosis;
+• high degree scoliosis or kyphosis;

 • ever suffered a heart attack or stroke;